sttz/install-unity/Readme.md

 # Requirements & Installation

+If you're running macOS High Sierra (10.13), you can download and run the script without needing to install anything:<br>
+`./install-unity.py --help`

-The install script requires Python 2 and OpenSSL 1.0.1.
-Unfortunately, the Python that is shipped with macOS is linked to an outdated version of OpenSSL and can no longer make connections to `unity3d.com`.
+On previous versions of macOS, Python is linked to an outdated version of OpenSSL and can no longer make connections to `unity3d.com`.
 Either download and install Python 2 from [the official Python website](https://www.python.org/downloads/) or install it using a package manager like [Homebrew](http://brew.sh) (`brew install python`).

-Then download the script and run it from the command line:<br>
-`./install-unity.py --help`

 # Introduction